MicroMax® - Superior Microporous Protection with Added Durability for the Toughest Environments

-The fabric structure features an additional unique nylon scrim laminated between the film and PP substrate.
+The fabric structure features an additional unique polyester scrim laminated between the film and PP substrate.
 This acts as a “rip-stop” and adds strength giving MicroMAX® the highest tear strength of Type 5 & 6 coveralls available.

 MicroMAX® also features bound seams for additional durability and toughness.
 The combination of fabric and seams results in a garment ideal for more demanding applications where a more durable suit is required.

 Download Lakeland comprehensive Guide to Selection of Type 5 & 6 Coveralls for more effective selection of the best suit for the job.
 Whether protection, durability or breathability is your priority, Lakeland provide the best options.

 MicroMax® Brand Features

 - High tear strength – tough and durable for more demanding applications

 - Superior liquid an dust protection